 Q. Should you fertilize or overseed first?

-Q. Can you just sprinkle grass seed on lawn?
+Q. Can you just sprinkle grass seed on the lawn?

 Q. How fast does grass grow after overseeding?